 From time to time, the Bank issues principal at risk notes, securities for which the amount payable at maturity is determined by reference to the price, value or level of an underlying interest such as a stock index, an exchange traded fund or a notional portfolio of equities or other securities.
 In addition, the Bank periodically issues subordinated debt and other equity instruments which are not listed or quoted on a marketplace.
-For information about the Bank's issuances of subordinated indebtedness and other equity instruments since October 31, 2018, see the "Subordinated Debt" and "Equity" sections on page 58 of our 2019 MD&A and Notes 15 and 16 of the 2019 Financial Statements, which page and Notes are incorporated herein by reference.
-Also refer to the Description of Other Equity Instruments - Subordinated Capital Notes section above.
+For information about the Bank's issuances of subordinated indebtedness and other equity instruments since October 31, 2019, see the "Subordinated Debt" and "Equity" sections on page 62 of the 2020 MD&A and Notes 15 and 16 of the 2020 Financial Statements, which page and Notes are incorporated herein by reference.
+Also refer to the Description of Other Equity Instruments - Subordinated Capital Notes and Description of Other Equity Instruments - Limited Recourse Capital Notes sections above.